Excluding cosmetic surgeries on hyperbolic 3-manifolds: Introduction

 \begin{conjecture}[Chirally cosmetic surgery conjecture for knots in $S^3$] Let $K$ be a knot in $S^3$ that is not a $(2,r)$ torus knot, and let $N = S^3 - K$.
 If $(s, s')$ is a chirally cosmetic pair of slopes on $\bdy N$, then $K$ has an orientation-reversing symmetry and $s' = - s$. \end{conjecture}

-See~\cite[Conjecture 1]{IIS:ChiralCasson} for a slightly stronger formulation: chirally cosmetic surgeries on knots in $S^3$ either satisfy \refconj{ChiralKnotCosmetic} or are particular pairs of slopes on $(2,r)$ torus knots.
+See~\cite[Conjecture 1]{IIS:ChiralCasson} and \cite[Propblem 1.9(d)]{K3} for a slightly stronger formulation: chirally cosmetic surgeries on knots in $S^3$ either satisfy \refconj{ChiralKnotCosmetic} or are particular pairs of slopes on $(2,r)$ torus knots.
 We restrict attention to non-torus knots because our methods are primarily hyperbolic.

-The statement of \refconj{ChiralKnotCosmetic} and of~\cite[Conjecture 1]{IIS:ChiralCasson} is carefully designed to get around known counterexamples.
+The statements of \refconj{ChiralKnotCosmetic} and of~\cite[Conjecture 1]{IIS:ChiralCasson} are carefully designed to get around known counterexamples.
 For instance, $(2,r)$ torus knots are known to admit chirally cosmetic surgeries; see \cite[Corollary A.2]{IIS:ChirallyCosmetic}.
-Similarly, Ichihara and Jong have constructed an example of a one-cusped hyperbolic manifold with trivial symmetry group, which admits chirally cosmetic surgeries~\cite{IchiharaJong:CosmeticBanding}.
+There are also known examples of one-cusped hyperbolic manifolds that do not embed in $S^3$ and admit chirally cosmetic surgeries, such as $N = \texttt{o9\_39009}$ and the example of Ichihara and Jong~\cite{IchiharaJong:CosmeticBanding}.

 \refconj{ChiralKnotCosmetic} is known to hold for several families of knots.
 These include genus one alternating knots \cite{IIS:ChiralCasson}, alternating odd pretzels \cite{Varvarezos:PretzelJKTR, Varvarezos:PretzelHFK}, positive two-bridge knots \cite{Ito:TwoBridge}, and special alternating knots with sufficiently many twist regions \cite{Ito:LargeTwist}.
 All of these families are alternating.